Power (international relations): Definitions

 Much effort in academic and popular writing is devoted to deciding which countries have the status of "power", and how this can be measured.
 If a country has "power" (as influence) in military, diplomatic, cultural, and economic spheres, it might be called a "power" (as status).
 There are several and inclusion of a state in one category or another is fraught with difficulty and controversy.
 In his famous 1987 work, The Rise and Fall of the Great Powers, British historian Paul Kennedy charts the relative status of the various powers from AD 1500 to 2000.
 He does not begin the book with a theoretical definition of "great power"; however, he lists them, separately, for many different eras.
 Moreover, he uses different working definitions of "great power" for different eras.
 For example:

-France was not strong enough to oppose Germany in a one-to-one struggle...
-If the mark of a Great Power is country which is willing to take on any other, then France (like Austria-Hungary) had slipped to a lower position.
+France was not strong enough to oppose Germany in a one-to-one struggle ...
+If the mark of a Great Power is a country which is willing to take on any other, then France (like Austria-Hungary) had slipped to a lower position.
 But that definition seemed too abstract in 1914 to a nation geared up for war, militarily stronger than ever, wealthy, and, above all, endowed with powerful allies.

 Neorealist scholars frequently define power as entailing military capabilities and economic strength.
 Classical realists recognized that the ability to influence depended on psychological relationships that touched on ethical principles, legitimacy and justice, as well as emotions, leaders' skill and power over opinion.

+In the 2020s, status and power on the international stage were increasingly associated with climate leadership among countries.